Skip to main content

 Apply these risk management principles on a secure, regulated platform

-Risk management separates surviving traders from those who blow up their accounts.
-The principles are straightforward: never risk more than 1-2% per trade, always use stop-losses, diversify intelligently, and maintain emotional discipline through written rules.
+Risk management separates the 30% who profit from the 70% who blow up their accounts.
+The principles are straightforward: never risk more than 1-2% per trade, always use stop-losses, diversify intelligently with the 60-30-10 framework, employ dollar-cost averaging for entries, secure your assets in cold storage, and maintain emotional discipline through written rules and trading journals.

 Understanding blockchain technology and cryptocurrency fundamentals helps inform better trading decisions.
 Consider exploring staking opportunities for passive income that complements active trading strategies.